zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 - Import the public key certificate of all domain Gateways into the truststore of the Cloud Gateway.

-  The following keytool command is an example when the domain Gateways running on CA11 and CA32 import the certificate into Cloud Gateway running on CA31:
+  Use the following example of the keytool command when the domain Gateways running on CA11 and CA32 import the certificate into Cloud Gateway running on CA31:

   `keytool -import -file keystore/ca11/local_ca/local_ca.cer -alias gateway_ca11 -keystore keystore/ca31/localhost/localhost.truststore.p12`

   `keytool -import -file keystore/ca32/local_ca/local_ca.cer -alias gateway_ca32 -keystore keystore/ca31/localhost/localhost.truststore.p12`

-- Import public key certificate of the Cloud Gateway into the truststore of all domain Gateways.
+- Import a public key certificate of the Cloud Gateway into the truststore of all domain Gateways.

-  The following keytool command is an example when the certificate of the Cloud Gateway running on CA31 is imported into the truststore of the domain Gateways running on CA11 and CA32:
+  Use the following example of the keytool command  when the certificate of the Cloud Gateway running on CA31 is imported into the truststore of the domain Gateways running on CA11 and CA32:

   `keytool -import -file keystore/ca31/local_ca/local_ca.cer -alias gateway_ca31 -keystore keystore/ca11/localhost/localhost.truststore.p12`